taxus-d/antares/README.md

 # antares

-simple pages for astro cirriculum in pml#30
+Pages & resources for astro cirriculum in pml#30, 2020- .

+See http://taxus-d.github.io/antares for the rendered version